CesiumGS/3d-tiles/specification/BUILDING.md

 The following is a short summary of the basic process for generating a single HTML- or PDF file containing the whole specification.

 > Note: This process might be extended in the future, with details about how [wetzel](https://github.com/CesiumGS/wetzel) is used to generate the property reference.
 Depending on the exact process, the required toolchain might be summarized in a Docker container, similar to [Vulkan](https://github.com/KhronosGroup/Vulkan-Docs/blob/15d807ce4839d8feb523ca5c133a42a2aa448ade/BUILD.adoc), and controlled via a Makefile.

-### Asciidoctor setup

-- Install the Ruby interpreter, 2.3 or later, from http://www.ruby-lang.org/
-- Install Asciidoctor: `gem install asciidoctor`
-- In order to be able to generate PDF output: `gem install asciidoctor-pdf`
-- Install some rogue software: `gem install rouge` - no worries, that's the syntax highlighter...

-- A VSCode plugin for AsciiDoc syntax highlighting and preview: https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode

 ### Generating the properties reference